mushroomhostage/RadioBeacon/README.md

 For a full list of configuration options, see [Configuration](http://dev.bukkit.org/server-mods/radiobeacon/pages/configuration/).

 ## Permissions and Commands
+Permission nodes:

+* radiobeacon.create (true): Allows you to build new radio beacon antenna towers

+* radiobeacon.addmessage (true): Allows you to add messages to towers by placing signs

+* radiobeacon.reveal (op): Allows you to list the coordinates of all antennas

+* radiobeacon.admin (op): Allows you to save/load/repair antennas

 RadioBeacon only adds one new command, /antennas.
 Players can use it to see the total number of antennas on the server, but no other information.
 Ops (by default) can see detailed information.

-* radiobeacon.reveal (op): Allows you to list the coordinates of all antennas

-* radiobeacon.admin (op): Allows you to save/load/repair antennas

 Subcommands: